FerosC101/BillMe/README.md

 # BillMe

 ## Overview
-The BillMe application is designed to help users manage their financial transactions effectively.
+BillMe is designed to help users manage their financial transactions effectively.
 It features user management, transaction handling, data visualization, and an intuitive user interface.

 ## Features of BillMe